Spartan0365/Networking/README.md

-   check to see the contents retrieved. cd into the new directory. now cat the html to get the answer (answer is 6to4) (2.)
+   check to see the contents retrieved. cd into the new directory. now cat the html to get the answer (answer is 6to4)
+summary: This creates a local port forward from me (internet_host) to T3 that targets 10.3.0.27:80 (2.)
 [IH]    [T3]10.3.0.1
 Terminal 2: ssh -D 9050 net1_student14@10.50.27.164 -NT (the NT will prevent any responses of making it into the tgt)